Animesh-Parashar/x402-gateway/README.md

 **x402-gateway** is a drop-in middleware primitive for HTTP servers.

-It allows API providers to require payment *per request* without introducing:
+It allows API providers to require payment per request without introducing:
 - user accounts
 - API keys
 - subscriptions
 - billing dashboards
-- centralized payment services
+- centralized payment logic

-The middleware enforces payment inline with request execution, making it suitable for both human-driven clients and autonomous software.

-This package is not a hosted service or platform.
+The middleware does **not** process or settle payments itself.
+It relies on an external **x402-compliant facilitator** to verify that a payment has already been accepted.

-It is intended to be embedded into existing backends.
+This package is intended to be embedded into existing backends.

 ---

-## Motivation
+## Design Philosophy

-Most API monetization systems enforce payment at the **account level**:

-- API keys tied to users
-- usage tracked after execution
-- monthly or quota-based billing
-- centralized identity and onboarding

-This model breaks down when:
-- the client is autonomous software or agents
-- usage is bursty or unpredictable
-- payment must be enforced before execution
-- identity and long-lived credentials are undesirable

-x402-gateway enforces payment at the **HTTP request level** instead.
+x402-gateway enforces **economic authorization**, not payment execution.

----

-## Conceptual Model

-x402-gateway follows the same design philosophy as other infrastructure middleware:
+It occupies the same layer as other HTTP middleware:
 - OAuth middleware enforces identity
 - JWT middleware enforces authorization
-- **x402-gateway enforces payment**
+- **x402-gateway enforces payment verification**

-When attached to a route, that route becomes economically protected.
+Once attached to a route, that route is only executed if a trusted facilitator confirms that payment has been verified.
-No other parts of the system need to change.

 ---